Canonical bundle formula and degenerating families of volume forms: Proofs of the main theorems

 \begin{lemma} Let $X$ be a complex manifold.
 Let $T$ and $Q$ be closed semipositive $(1,1)$ currents on $X$.
-Suppose that $T$ and $Q$ are v-equivalent, i.e. they have the same Lelong numbers at every point in $X$ and at every point in all proper modifications $\tilde{X} \to X$.
+Suppose that $T$ and $Q$ are valuatively equivalent, i.e. they have the same Lelong numbers at every point in $X$ and at every point in all proper modifications $\tilde{X} \to X$.
 Then in the Siu decomposition of the closed positive $(1,1)$ currents $T$ and $Q$,